QualitativeDataRepository/ssrc-qdr-data-management/pages/pages-root-folder/modules/1/a/a.md

 ## This Course and the Data Lifecycle

 This course follows your data around its lifecycle.
-The following three lessons focus on the crucial **planning stage**: you will learn the basics of data management, how to write an effective data management plan, and how to craft a consent script for human participant research that will later allow you to share your data.
-The next three modules focus on managing your data while you are **collecting** them.
+The following three lessons, module 1, focus on the crucial **planning stage**: you will learn the basics of data management, how to write an effective data management plan, and how to craft a consent script for human participant research that will later allow you to share your data.
+The next two lessons, module 2, focus on managing your data while you are **collecting** them.
 You will learn how to document your data so that they are easy to use in the future.
 You will learn practical strategies for organizing your data and files, including naming conventions and back-up strategies.
 Finally, you will learn how to transform the raw data you collect effectively, e.g., how to digitize documents or transcribe interviews.
-The following two lessons address **sharing** your data in a way that’s safe and responsible.
-The final three lessons are about **writing and publishing** with qualitative data.
+The following three lessons, module 3, address **sharing** your data in a way that’s safe and responsible.
+The final three lessons, module 4, are about **writing and publishing** with qualitative data.

 {% include _exercise.html exerciseid="2" %}